-The Patron Group is the host organization of the Shaw Charity Classic and is led by long-time Calgarian and Tournament Chairman, Clay Riddell.
-Clay is joined by Calgary business leaders, Allan Markin, Keith MacPhail, Jim Riddell, Guy Turcotte, Gary Peddle, and PGA Tour professional, Stephen Ames.
-Founded in 2012 with the goal of bringing elite professional golf to Calgary and raising significant funds for children’s charities in Alberta, the Patron Group is the driving force behind the only Canadian event on the prestigious Champions Tour.
+The Patron Group is the host organization of the Shaw Charity Classic and is led by Tournament Chairman, Jim Riddell.
+Jim is joined by Calgary business leaders, Allan Markin, Keith MacPhail, Guy Turcotte, Gary Peddle, Michael Culbert, and PGA Tour professional, Stephen Ames.
+Founded in 2012 with the goal of bringing elite professional golf to Calgary and raising significant funds for children's charities in Alberta, the Patron Group is the driving force behind the only Canadian event on the prestigious PGA TOUR Champions.

 Allan Markin - Tournament Vice Chairman